 - Lab tests, including complete blood cell counts, liver function, and TPMT enzyme activity, may be performed while you use Purinethol.
 These tests may be used to monitor your condition or to check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Purinethol has been shown to cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: Purinethol may cause harm to the fetus.
+The risk of losing the fetus may be increased if taking Purinethol in the first trimester but could happen at any time during pregnancy.
 Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Purinethol while you are pregnant.
 It is not known if Purinethol is found in breast milk.
 Do not breast-feed while taking Purinethol.